n7tae/2urfd/README.md

 ## Firewall settings

-URF Server requires the following ports to be open and forwarded properly for in- and outgoing network traffic.
-Obviously you don't need to open ports for G3, USRP and BrandMeister if they are not enabled:
+URF Server requires the following ports to be open and forwarded properly for in- and outgoing network traffic:

 ```text
 TCP port    80         (http) optional TCP port 443 (https)